zenOSmosis/phantom-core/README.md

   - Return collection class instance when running bindCollectionClass on a service.

-TODO: Build out this documentation
+TODO: Build out this documentation (include sections for testing [SauceLabs / airtap], development, etc.)